gvwilson/fiction/leaderboard/index.md

-It turned out that she had been trying to find buyers for the farms, factories, and banks she had inherited from her father, but no one was buying, not any more.
+It turned out that she had been trying to find buyers for the farms, factories, and banks she had inherited from her father, but no one was buying, not any more, and she had refused to just give them away.

 "They were cowards."
 The voice from behind me was still strong, even if its owner's body looked like a puppet made from old scraps of leather.
-He grinned,
-or perhaps just bared his teeth and jerked his chin at the video frame that was showing the speech on a loop.
 "They could all do the math,
 but they were afraid to follow where it led."

 "Unlike you,"
 I said,
-clasping my hands in front of me the way my third-grade teacher in Montréal had taught me.
+clasping my hands in front of me the way my third-grade teacher had taught me before my forebrain could stop me.

-"Unlike me."
+An.ton grinned,
+or perhaps just bared his teeth.
+He had legally changed his name to celebrate the sale of his first startup.
 His lifechair made a barely audible hum as it rolled forward across a dark wooden floor that was older than most countries.

+He jerked his chin at the video frame that was showing the speech on a loop.
+"Unlike me.
-"Half of them died within a month.
+Half of them died within a month.
 None of them lasted a year."

 "But you did."